Languages of the United States: Samoan

 Samoan is an official territorial language of American Samoa.
 Samoans make up 90% of the population, and most people are bilingual.

 Chamorro

 Chamorro is co-official in the Mariana Islands, both in the territory of Guam and in the Commonwealth of the Northern Mariana Islands.
 In Guam, the indigenous Chamorro people make up about 60% of the population.

 Carolinian

 Carolinian is also co-official in the Northern Marianas, where only 14% of people speak English at home.

-New American languages
+Creole languages

-Several distinct natural languages and pidgins have developed on American soil, after the founding of the United States as a nation, including full languages like creole and sign languages.
+Several distinct natural languages and pidgins have developed on American soil, including full languages like creole and sign languages.

 Angloromani

 Angloromani is an English creole or mixed language spoken by Romani Americans.

 Chinuk Wawa or Chinook Jargon

 A pidgin of 700–800 words of French, English, Cree and other Native origins is the old trade language of the Pacific Northwest.
 It was used extensively among both European and Native peoples of the Oregon Territory, even used instead of English at home by many pioneer families.
 It is estimated that around 100,000 people spoke it at its peak, between 1858 and 1900, and it was last widely used in Seattle just before World War II.